Confused about the differences between TFTs, LCDs, and OLEDs?

 How Do They Work?

 TFT displays are also known as an “Active Matrix TFT LCD module” and have an array of thin film transistors fabricated on the glass that makes the LCD.
 There is one of these transistors for each pixel on the LCD.
+See our blog post RGB and Color Depth for more on how TFTs show color.

 These pixels are arranged to create characters or graphic images.
 This type of display may be sunlight-readable and may have a backlight, which allows it to be viewed in dark areas.